vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Allow users to customize TTS</summary>

-Support users to customize bot TTS through voice cloning in the robot workshop
+Support for users to customize bot TTS through voice cloning in the Robot Workshop

 </details>